pungtas/DApps.tyron/DID/dApps/xWallets/DEFIxWallet/README.md

 - **Smart Contracts**: DEFIxWALLET leverages smart contracts to facilitate seamless interaction with various DeFi protocols, including decentralised exchanges, staking, liquid staking, and more, such as the $TYRON S$I Governing & Profit-Sharing Community.
 - **Swap Any Token**: Easily swap any token in different/multiple decentralised exchanges directly from within the wallet, providing you with access to a wide range of trading options.
 - **$ZIL Staking**: Stake your $ZIL tokens directly on Zillion, the non-custodial staking dApp, earning staking rewards while keeping control of your funds.
-- **Liquid Staking**: Take advantage of Avely liquid staking capabilities, allowing you to stake your assets while maintaining their liquidity in stZIL for additional DeFi opportunities.
+- **Liquid Staking**: Take advantage of Avely liquid staking capabilities, allowing you to stake your assets while retaining liquidity in stZIL for additional DeFi opportunities.
 - **Social Recovery**: Protect your DeFi assets with Social Recovery by using your NFT domain as the contract owner instead of a regular address.
 This way, your DEFIxWALLET ensures enhanced security and safer recovery options.
 - **User-Friendly Interface**: The wallet will provide a user-friendly interface on the [SSI Browser](https://tyron.network), making it easy to navigate and manage your SSI account and DeFi activities on various decentralised finance protocols.
 - **Interoperability**: DEFIxWALLET is compatible with multiple DeFi protocols, allowing you to access and interact with different decentralised applications.